Semisol/JSChat/README.md

 Return value:
 An array containing `JSChat.ChatUserInstance` objects
+## `window.JSChat.retryMessageSend`
+Retry sending all messages if not sent

+Arguments:

+None

+Return value:
+undefined
 ## `JSChat.ChatUserInstance`
 A user info object.
 This is not located in `window.JSChat`, and is only a name given to this type of objects.